wp-plugins/microblog-poster/readme.txt

 * delicious.com - Auto submits bookmark of your blogpost to your account.
 * friendfeed.com

-The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social network accounts.
+The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.

 == Screenshots ==